Social Icons

 Directed by James Gunn

-Now Ego and Quill continue to bond, and Ayesha hires Yondu and his crew to get back the batteries and deliver the Guardians to her.
+Meanwhile, things aren’t going well for the Guardians with the Sovereign, led by Ayesha.
+After Rocket steals some batteries from them, it nearly leads to their annihilation—until Ego arrives and saves them.
+As Ego and Quill continue to bond, Ayesha hires Yondu and his crew to retrieve the batteries and deliver the Guardians to her.

-Back with Ego, Gamora is suspicious of Ego and Drax new friend, Mantis who is Ego’s help is also trying to warn them about Ego’s plans for the galaxy.
+Back on Ego’s planet, Gamora grows suspicious of Ego, and Drax’s new friend, Mantis—Ego’s assistant—tries to warn them about Ego’s plans for the galaxy.

-Nothing should be a hindrance to you seeing this movie, the graphics were off the chains and the CGI/live-action mix is solid.
-Get ready for some nice Cameos from Sylvester Stallone, Stan Lee, David Hasselhoff and Ving Rhames
+Nothing should stop you from seeing this movie.
+The graphics are off the charts, and the CGI/live-action mix is solid.
+Plus, get ready for some fun cameos from Sylvester Stallone, Stan Lee, David Hasselhoff, and Ving Rhames.